thecodingmachine/utils.common.doctrine-annotations-wrapper/README.md

 Content of the package
 ----------------------

-This package provides a new annotations reader in order to be able to read Doctrine's Annotations in a Mouf project.
+This package contains an install script that provides a [Doctrine's `AnnotationReader`](http://docs.doctrine-project.org/projects/doctrine-common/en/latest/reference/annotations.html) instance in a Mouf project.

-The installer is based on pure PHP code (as you can see in the AnnotationReaderInstaller `setCode()` function), and it does two things :

--   register a new loader (so that we can use the composer autoloader, located in `vendor/autoload.php`).
--   create a new AnnotationReader (use to parse every annotations in the code).
+This instance is called `annotationReader`.

+By default, it is configured as the following:

+- You don't have to register annotations using the `AnnotationRegistry`.
+Indeed, the autoloader of Composer is directly used and therefore, any class accessible through Composer can be a valid Annotation.
+- The annotation reader stored in `annotationReader` instance requires annotations to exist.
+It will throw an exception if an annotation is not found.
+- Annotations must be fully qualified.

 Installation
 ------------

 To install the package, just add its latest version to your composer.json (see the package in the [packagist website](https://packagist.org/packages/mouf/utils.common.doctrine-annotations-wrapper)) adn run the `php composer.phar update`.

-Then in Mouf validation process, a new task should be marked as **To run**, launch the installation process and you will have your annoationReander instance ready to use !
+Then in Mouf validation process, a new task should be marked as **To run**, launch the installation process and you will have your `annoationReander` instance ready to use !